 The Mark II series lasted through 1985, when it was replaced by the 3-channel Mark III series.

-This amp features the Lead Drive and Lead Master controls, but not the 100 / 60-watt power switch.
-It is a 60 watt amp.
-But 60 watts of Mesa Boogie is LOUD.
+This amp features the Lead Drive and Lead Master controls, and it is a 60 watt amp.
+And 60 watts of Mesa Boogie is LOUD.

-It also does not have the graphic equaliser which features on later Mk II B models, so we think this one is from 1980 – 83.
-That said, the tone controls of this amp are so precise you can dial up just about any sound you desire.
+It also does not have the graphic equaliser which features on later Mk II B models.
+That said, the tone controls of this amp are so precise you can dial up just about any sound you want.

 It features a big, chunky square back 12” speaker which we think is an EV, but not sure which model.
 But it sure sounds good.
 The black tolex is in good condition, as is the grill cloth.
 Some expected tarnishing of the metal handle ends and corners, but overall this MK IIB presents as a good straight example of a killer 80s Boogie.